 - This component is made of a metal that itself resists current to some degree.

 - In doing so, the cable affects the signal that reaches the speaker elements.

 Now, this is true (to some degree).
 However, that degree is so infinitesimally small that you can safely ignore it—despite colorful online arguments about it.
 If you’ve read our article on amplifiers, you’ll know that the easiest way to properly power something is either to lower the resistance or increase the power.
-Narrow wires will have more resistance, so if you need a lot of juice or you want a 50+ foot cable, it’s possible you could do with thicker cables.
+Narrow wires will have more resistance, so if you need a lot of juice or you want a 20+ foot cable, it’s possible you could do with thicker cables.
 But since headphones require a comparatively tiny amount of current compared to bookshelf speakers, the same logic follows for how thick their wires need to be.
-Manufacturers aren’t bad at their jobs, and they definitely won’t skimp on any component that determines how good their product sounds, so the included cables are generally ideal for your equipment because it’d be bad for business if they weren’t.
+Manufacturers aren’t bad at their jobs, and they definitely won’t skimp on any component that determines how good their product sounds, so the included cables are generally pretty good for your equipment—it’d be bad for business if they weren’t.

 Higher quality materials will also rarely make a big difference—you can even use a coathanger as a stereo speaker wire in a pinch.
 Using gold and palladium for their high conductivity ratings sounds nice, but you’re not getting double the cable quality for double the price: you’re just paying extra money for a luxury of debatable merit.
 So when someone tries to get you to buy ridiculously priced cables from Anjou that set you back about $2,750 for 3 feet, laugh in their face.
 Your money would be much better spent on more useful things.